A Praise for Defensive Programming: Leveraging Uncertainty for Effective Malware Mitigation: Design and Implementation

 \section{Design and Implementation}

-We designed and implemented \chame for the Linux OS. \chame offers two environments to its processes: (i) a standard environment, which works predictably as any OS, and (ii) an uncertain environment, where a subset of the OS system calls undergo unpredictable interferences.
+We designed and implemented \chame for the Linux OS. \chame offers two environments to its processes: (i) a standard environment, which works predictably as any OS, and (ii) an uncertain environment, where a subset of the OS system calls for selected processes undergo unpredictable perturbations.

-The key insight is that interference in the uncertain environment will hamper the malware's chances of success, as some system calls might return errors in accessing system resources, such as network connections or files.
-Moreover, random unavailability and some delays will make gaining CPU time difficult for malware.
+The key insight is that perturbation in the uncertain environment will hamper malware's chances of success, as some system calls might return errors in accessing system resources (e.g. network connections or files) or cause malware execution delays.